Pape-Alioune Ndiaye

-Pape-Alioune Ndiaye (born 4 February 1998) is a French footballer who plays as a centre-back for Austrian Bundesliga club Rheindorf Altach.
+Pape-Alioune Ndiaye (born 4 February 1998) is a French footballer who plays as a centre-back for Kazakhstan Premier League club Tobol.

 Career

 Early years

 Ndiaye started his career in the youth department of Boulogne-Billancourt and was signed to the youth teams of Caen, playing alongside future talents such as Yann Karamoh and Jean-Victor Makengo before joining Valenciennes at 15-years-old.

 In the Valenciennes academy, Ndiaye played alongside Dayot Upamecano, a player to whom he remained close to throughout his career.
 It was at the same time as the latter that he left Valencienne in 2016, who were in financial turmoil.
 While Upamecano left for RB Leipzig, Ndiaye joined Auxerre, where he only played for a few months before joining Italian club Bologna.
 At the Serie A club, he played with the U19s and also practices with the first team under the leadership of Roberto Donadoni.
 Ndiaye later stated, that he became the victim of player agents wanting to turn his development into profit, instead of focusing on naturally growing his talent.
 It was in this light that he joined Bari in Serie B.